BigBearCoding/PublicUtils/README.md

     - <em><strong>LogLevel.WARN</strong></em> - Outputs in gold, used for critical issues, but will not perform an emergency shutdown.
     - <em><strong>LogLevel.ERROR</strong></em> - Outputs in red, used for project-breaking errors, performs an emergency shutdown upon logging.
     - <em><strong>LogLevel.TRACE</strong></em> - Outputs in magenta, best used in conjunction with debug, for minute details.

+## Official Updates
+- 1.0.0:
+    - Initial push
+- 1.0.2:
+    - Changed BukkitFile to [BFile](#bukkit-files) for no REAL reason, it just makes it easier on myself to import rather than my IDE trying to import Bukkit.java
+    - Added methods such as 'warn' and 'inform' to [LogUtil.java](#logger) to make tedious logging easier (such as excessive use of warning and what not)

 <h2 align="center">My Social Media Links</h2>
 <p align="center">